Wine Show Judging

 The Judging Process

-Exhibits will be judged by five panels of three judges with two supporting associate judges.
-Each panel will have a panel chair and the entire process will be overseen by Chair of Judges, Chris Crawford.
+Exhibits will be judged by two panels of three judges with one supporting associate judges.
+Each panel will have a panel chair and the entire process will be overseen by Chair of Judges, Tom Carson.

-Judging of each exhibit will be conducted under best practise wine show judging procedures.
+Judging of each exhibit will be conducted under best practice wine show judging procedures.
 Judges will be separated from the stewarding area and exhibits at all times.
 Pouring and setup will be done by dedicated stewards to ensure the anonymity of each exhibit.